 - Tap the feature that you want to update:

-- Automatically download pages: Chrome can look up the addresses of all links on a web page in advance, so that any links that you click on the web page will load faster.
+- Preload pages for faster browsing: Chrome can look up the addresses of all links on a web page in advance, so that any links that you click on the web page will load faster.
 Websites can also pre-load the links that you might click on next.

 - 'Do Not Track': You can include a 'Do Not Track' request with your browsing traffic.
 However, the effect depends on whether a website responds to the request.
 Many websites can still collect and use your browsing data.